hanabi/hanabi.github.io/Reference.md

   * Alice clues Bob number 1, which touches three 1's.
 They are in slot 1, slot 2, and slot 3.
   * Bob is expected to play slot 3 (which is the oldest 1).
 If he plays slot 3, nothing special happens.
   * If Bob plays slot 2, he is performing an *Order Chop Move*, and Cathy should chop move one card (her slot 5).
-  * If Bob plays slot 1, he is performing a *Skipped Order Chop Move*, and Alice should chop move one card (her slot 5).
+  * If Bob plays slot 1, he is performing an *Order Chop Move*, and Alice should chop move one card (her slot 5).
 * Sometimes, after getting clued about two or more 1s, a player will receive a follow-up clue that "fills in" one or more of the 1s.
 In this situation, playing a 1 with the full identity revealed will not cause an *Order Chop Move*.
 In other words, *Order Chop Moves* can only happen when a player has two or more 1s with each 1 having two or more identities.
 * Besides that, there are some other common situations that do **not** imply an *Order Chop Move*.
 Use your common sense!
 Here is a short list:
   * The 1 was expected to be played from the *[Fresh 1's Rule](#playing-multiple-1s---the-fresh-1s-rule-part-2)*.